Keeping Track of European Train Travel

 Respecting these simple rules, we will avoid crowds and unnecessary contact with others.

 SNCB - Belgium

 SNCB is closely monitoring the situation regarding the spread of Covid-19 in Belgium and in Europe.

 Belgium closed its borders to non-essential international journeys (only essential professional trips are allowed).
 International leisure travel to/from Belgium resumed on Sunday 7 June.
 It’s campaign has been named #MoveSafe.

 Wearing a mask

-Take care of yourself while respecting others.
-Regular spot checks will be carried out by the police.
+- Regular checks will be carried out on site by Securail and the police.